WebComponentsGuide/webcomponents.guide/learn/index.md

 Web Components allow you to extend the vocabulary of your HTML.
 You can define new behaviors that go beyond the built in tags.
 New features such as `<slide-out-menu>` or `<stop-watch>` are at your finger tips.
-JavaScript can drive these definitions, allowing advanced behaviours and interactions.
+JavaScript can drive these definitions, allowing advanced behaviors and interactions.

 {% tip %}